 California Democrat Adam Schiff certainly knows a thing or two about collusion.
 He obviously does not have any evidence of collusion between President Trump’s 2016 election campaign team and Russian officials, as he has always claimed to have, but he has worked behind the scenes to find ways to damage the president.
 The great irony of this is that he is actually working in Russia’s interest since destabilization of the American political structure is always Russia’s aim, regardless of which party is in power.

-Most recently, a report emerged from The Hill that Schiff met last year with the man who runs Fusion GPS, the research firm employed by Hillary Clinton’s campaign to solicit compromising material on Trump from – surprise, surprise – the Russians.
+the research firm employed by Hillary Clinton’s campaign to solicit compromising material on Trump from – surprise, surprise – the Russians.

 The meeting between Schiff and Glenn Simpson, which took place while the two men attended a security conference in Aspen, Colorado, in July 2018, throws up more red flags than a Chinese military parade.

 Schiff was, at that time, the ranking member on the House Intelligence Committee and although there is, technically, nothing illegal or in contravention of committee rules about the meeting, it was highly inappropriate considering that Simpson was one of the committee’s key witnesses in its investigation into FBI abuse of power.
 Further, it appears that Schiff did not inform the committee about the meeting which, in itself, casts a veil of suspicion over the supposed brief encounter.

 Simpson is now also known to have lied to Congress – something that is only a crime for Trump associates, apparently.
 The Fusion founder made false claims about his contact with DOJ official Bruce Ohr – the latter’s own testimony contradicted what Simpson told Congress about the timing of their first meeting.